cartigli/vault/xsorted()/III SQL/VIII Joins.md

 	salaries s ON e.emp_no = s.emp_no
 GROUP BY gender;
 ```
 *However, the above will return an error as e.emp_no is not being grouped despite the fact that it was selected first.
-To avoid this error, remove e.emp_no from the Selection.*
+To avoid this error, remove e.emp_no from the Selection:*
 ```mysql
 SELECT e.gender, AVG(s.salary) AS av_salary
 FROM employees e,